How to run a gridnode

 .

-You should now see the script pulling the latest docker image for Unigrid
+.
+The script will then retrieve the latest docker image for Unigrid

 .